erogenousbeef-zz/BigReactors/Roadmap.md

 ### Reactor Mechanics
 - Liquid interface blocks, so fuel can be pumped into/out of a reactor as a liquid
 - Add active cooling system; coolant pipes and stuff
+- Blutonium: give it different properties than yellorium.

 Wishlist / Post-Release
 -----------------------